rcpsl/PeregriNN/README.md

 This repository contains the implementation of PeregriNN and evalutations of adversarial robustness of Neural Networks trained on the MNIST dataset.
 The networks and data are the same as the ones used in [VNN 20'](https://sites.google.com/view/vnn20/vnncomp) and are in the `nnet` format.

+## System requirements

+PeregriNN is tested on a fresh installation of Ubuntu 20.04.2 LTS.
+We recommend a single core machine with 32 GB of memory

 ## Installation

 We recommend using `conda` for installing PeregriNN and we'll provide a step by step guide for the setup of conda environment on a linux OS.